-The total of bad debts written off in year was £7,176.
-There were no bad debts where the value was £5,000 or more.
+The total of bad debts written off in year was £17,280.
+Included in bad debts written off was a £6,200 debt with a training provider which went into administration.

 Guarantees, letters of comfort and indemnities

 There were no guarantees, letters of comfort or indemnities issued in the year.